AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Fear The Conquerer.
 (Antagonist Action)*** Hidemaro terrifies his foes. *Wisdom Saving Throw:* DC 13, each creature within 30 feet. *Failure:* The target is Frightened of Hidemaro for 1 minute.
 While Frightened in this way, a creature takes 3 (1d6) Psychic damage at the start of each of their turns.
 If a Frightened target ends its turn more than 30 feet away from Hidemaro, the target can repeat the Saving Throw, ending the effect on itself on a success.
 :
 ***Reverberations.
-(Antagonist Action)*** Hidemaro slams the ground, causing the sound of ringing to echo. *Constitution Saving Throw:* DC 13, each creature within 30feet. *Failure:* 18 (4d8) Thunder damage and the target is Dazed.
-A creature Dazed in this way can repeat the Saving Throw at the end of each of their turns, ending the effect on a success. *Success:* Half Damage.
-Creatures immune to the Deafened ability are immune to this effect.
+(Antagonist Action)*** Hidemaro slams the ground, causing the sound of ringing to echo. *Constitution Saving Throw:* DC 13, each creature within 30 feet. *Failure:* 18 (4d8) Thunder damage and the target has the Dazed Condition for 1 minute (save repeats at end of turn). *Success:* Half Damage. *Success or Failure:* Creatures immune to the Deafened Condition are immune to this effect.

 }}